minhduc29/discord-automation/README.md

 - This program was developed to help me automatically play **EPIC RPG** - a game in Discord, by using commands as messages in Discord

-- You can also make an automated program similar to this one using **_Selenium_**

-- This is a demonstration, a reference

 - The syntax of **_Selenium_** or **_Python_** may have changed by the time you see this

+## How to use
+- You can use this as a demonstration, a reference to create similar program

+- You may change the code to fit your character and make the program most suitable